 How to choose the best running shoe?
 That fits your style

-Whether you’re a short or long-distance runner, the most important piece of equipment you need is a decent pair of running shoes.
+Whether you’re a short or long-distance runner, the most important equipment you need is a decent pair of running shoes.

 Finding the running shoe that best fits you is not a walk in the park.
 There are numerous options available on the market that can satisfy the most demanding customer.

-However, before proceeding, it is worth understanding that there is no single running shoe perfect for everyone.
+However, before proceeding, it is worth understanding that no running shoe is perfect for everyone.
 Still, it is likely to find a shoe that will be perfect for you.

-To pick the right shoe, you have to make sure that it fits properly from heel to toe and is comfortable with your regular running stride.
+To pick the right shoe, you must ensure it fits properly from heel to toe and is comfortable with your regular running stride.

 Picking the right shoe for you is most important.
 Running in the wrong shoes can be a disaster.
-An unfitting selection can cause foot pain, back pain, Achilles tendinitis, runner’s knee, or any other sort of problem.
+An unfitting selection can cause foot pain, back pain, Achilles tendinitis, a runner’s knee, or any other problem.

 Before you choose, you usually have only a few minutes to run through 3 to 4 models.
-That’s why it is crucial to know all the little details regarding your feet, running style, and running surface.
+That’s why knowing all the little details regarding your feet, running style, and running surface is crucial.

-Choosing the right shoe is an essential part of exercising, but it can be tricky.
+Choosing the right shoe is essential to exercise, but it can be tricky.
 There are many factors to consider, and shoe companies try to make it as easy as possible for their customers.
 To help you choose the right shoe, we have compiled this guide to helping you select the best running shoe for you.

 Everybody, more or less, want the same thing from a running shoe: comfortable fit, lightweight, cushioning, and support.

 However, these features are not sweat-free.
 This means that you have to run the shoe several hundreds of miles to have the final verdict.
-Of course, at that point, it will be a little too late.
+Of course, it will be a little too late at that point.

 Recommending the best running shoes is not straightforward.
 There are a lot of constraints that need to be addressed.
 The best shoe for you also has to suit your run.
 It has to suit your mileage, weight, terrain, and feet shape, and morphology.

-Every runner has to choose the features the best fit them.
-In the case of a heavier runner, a cushioned and more supportive shoe is a must.
+Every runner has to choose the features that best fit them.
+A cushioned and more supportive shoe is a must for a heavier runner.
 A lighter runner will probably prefer a more minimal shoe.
 Likewise, you would prefer a more bouncy and cushioning pair for a comfortable ride for longer runs.
-However, for racing, you would go for something lighter, faster, and more minimal.
+However, you would go for something lighter, faster, and more minimal for racing.

 This article aims to help you pick your next great pair and minimize the risk of a wrong choice.

-Cushioning – What it is and why it matters?
+Cushioning – What is it and why it matter?

 First of all, let’s establish what cushioning really is.
-It’s a thin piece of rubber added underneath the ball of the foot to help protect the arch, strengthen the bottom of the foot and reduce the impact of impact in the event of a foot strike.
-It can also help lower the punishment if you’ve got an injury that restricts you from running on cushioned roads.
+It’s a thin piece of rubber added underneath the ball of the foot to help protect the arch, strengthen the bottom of the foot, and reduce impact in the event of a foot strike.
+It can also help lower the punishment if you have an injury restricting you from running on cushioned roads.

-Each time your foot touches the ground, your body receives a shock 4 times your body weight in every run.
+Each time your foot touches the ground, your body receives a shock 4 times your body weight every run.
 This means that in the case of a 75 kg runner, the body receives 75 x 4 = 300 kg shock.
-These constant shocks can generate joint problems that can eventually lead to stopping running because of the pain.
+These constant shocks can generate joint problems, eventually leading to stopping running because of the pain.

 That is why it is important to use running shoes with sufficient cushioning.
 Cushioning absorbs impact.
 It is a key feature to protect your feet against common injuries.
 A great pair of running shoes will cushion your feet and legs from the impact of repeatedly hitting the ground.